Den is a love letter to kaiseki cuisine, and just about everything else too

 The son of a geisha, he sought to highlight the traditional Japanese cuisine he grew up eating at home.
 His mother worked in Kagurazaka, a neighborhood known for its kaiseki and French influence.
 That neighborhood was also where he worked his first job as a chef.

 The next day I traveled an hour south to Kamakura, where I fell into conversation with a Swiss family while walking on the beach.
 They spent much of it telling me how completely they’d fallen in love with Kagurazaka during their stay in Tokyo.
 At the time, I didn’t even know the history it shared with the meal I’d just had the night before.
 How’s that for serendipity?
-I ended up writing much of this piece hopping between its cafes and patisseries, and I’m hoping to squeeze in another kaiseki meal there before I leave Tokyo.
+I ended up writing much of this piece hopping between its various cafes and patisseries, and I’m hoping to squeeze in another kaiseki meal there before I leave Tokyo.
 Recommendations welcome.

 Zaiyu’s wife Emi Hasegawa, affectionately referred to as the “big boss” by the team, is the front of house manager.
 I watched her effortlessly flit between tables in her kimono, chatting breezily with guests as if they were all old friends (hell, some of them probably were) while directing the team as well.
 I felt like I’d gotten access to their supper club that they had somehow managed to scale into a Michelin-starred restaurant.

 Kaiseki cuisine is characterized by seasonality and letting the natural flavors of ingredients shine.
 For that reason, the flavors may seem delicate to those with different palates.
-If you go in expecting, well, extremes of flavor or indulgently elaborate presentations, you may mistake the intentional simplicity for a lack of impact.
+If you go in expecting, well, extremes of flavor or elaborate presentations, you may mistake that intentional simplicity for a lack of impact.
 While Hasegawa does do some quirky things with the food, the meal isn’t translating itself for you.
 It is still kaiseki, so frame your expectations accordingly.

-And while Zaiyu doesn’t speak much English, he still made such an effort to connect with us, at one point coming over to show Jin and I pictures of the fish he caught on a recent trip down the Amazon River (as one does).
+And while Hasegawa doesn’t speak much English, he still made such an effort to connect with us, at one point coming over to show Jin and I pictures of the fish he caught on a recent trip down the Amazon River (as one does).
 I can confidently say this is the first and last time I’ll ever be delighted by a guy’s fishing pictures.

 Our next courses include grouper, bonito flake, and pickled cabbage soup.
 The flavor leaned acidic thanks to the cabbage, and the broth was lovely — the grouper wasn’t my favorite and I found it a bit chewy, but I don’t really like grouper in any context.

-We all have a laugh at my expense as Noriko and I relay the story of my reservation troubles (turns out it was her I had spoken to earlier on the phone), and how they just so happened to have an open seat on the day I finally got through.
+We all had a laugh at my expense as Noriko and I relay the story of my reservation troubles (turns out it was her I had spoken to earlier on the phone), and how they just so happened to have an open seat on the day I finally got through.

-“Maybe it was fate, then,” David remarks.
+“Maybe it was fate, then,” David remarked.

 “Maybe.”